How To Submit Your Writing To—And Get It Published In—Literary Journals

 Rose State College prides itself on having the golden 20-to-1 ratio, meaning unlike the larger schools in the state, there are fewer students to each teacher.
 This allows for more meaningful connections, wider possibility for discussion, and provides a space where students can really work one-on-one with their professors to achieve the education they are seeking.
 However, what the school is lacking is the vastness of a larger school, and perhaps this is a good thing.
 Rose State College has visibly been making strides to grow the campus and the student body from the new and improved Learning Resources Center and student housing built in 2016 and the new student center which began construction in 2018 and is set to be completed in late 2020.

 Unlike the well-known art schools in the country, Rose State College is not strictly an art school, and in fact, it’s quite the opposite.
 Rose State College, is similar to OSU, OCU, and OU in that they are schools that offer a wide variety of majors.
 RISD and the Art Institute of Chicago focus primarily on majors within the field of art from digital art, to fine studio art, to textiles and more.
 The closest art design degree that Rose State College offers is in Fine Studio Arts which includes several survey art courses, several painting and drawing classes, a ceramics class and more.
 Alternatively, students can study animation and digital art under the Multimedia Digital Design degree.
 While these are exciting and essential classes for any art major, they are somewhat baseline when compared to schools like RISD.
-With that being said, Rose State is a 2-year school and not yet a 4-year school, so aspiring art majors, keep that in mind.
+With that being said, Rose State is a 2-year school and not yet a four-year school, so aspiring art majors, keep that in mind.

 The Atmosphere